Global css

 Stem Cell Therapy for PPMS

 Stem cell therapy, specifically the use of mesenchymal stem cells (MSCs), is a novel approach to treating primary progressive MS (PPMS).
 This innovative therapy aims to improve disease state by reducing inflammation, regulating immune cells, and potentially promoting tissue repair.
-The immunomodulatory, tissue-protective, and repair-promoting properties of MSCs make them an attractive therapeutic option for multiple sclerosis and other conditions characterized by inflammation or tissue injury.

 {{protocol="/styling"}}